Zrylhh/vue-bbs/README.md

 ## history
 ### v1.0.0
 now fit to mobile phone.
-I will create a new branch and use Bootstrap to adjust the page.
+I will create a new branch and use ElementUI  to adjust the page.